seap-udea/MPCDatabase/README.md

-#Database of the Minor Planet Center
+#Database of Small Planets and Small Bodies in the Solar System

 Dealing with the more than ~700,000 minor bodies of the Solar System could be challenging.
 The *Minor Planeet Center* (MPC) publishes regularly